 Patrick Anderson, Anderson Economic Group, LLC, "Persistent Unemployment and Policy Uncertainty."

-Gad Levanon and Ben Cheng, The Conference Board, for their paper "U.S. Workers Delaying Retirement: Who and Why and Implications for Businesses.”
+Gad Levanon and Ben Cheng, The Conference Board, "U.S. Workers Delaying Retirement: Who and Why and Implications for Businesses”

-Mark Vitner, CBE, Senior Economist and Managing Director, Wells Fargo, and Azhar Iqbal, Econometrician and Vice President, Wells Fargo for their paper "The Deeper the Recession, the Stronger the Recovery - Is It really That Simple?"
+Mark Vitner, CBE, Senior Economist and Managing Director, Wells Fargo, and Azhar Iqbal, Econometrician and Vice President, Wells Fargo, "The Deeper the Recession, the Stronger the Recovery - Is It Really That Simple?"

 James A. Wilcox, CBE, Haas School of Business, University of California, Berkeley, “Forecasting Components of Consumption with Components of Consumer Sentiment”